-Gravity can cause fluid, pus, or blood to collect.
+Gravity can cause fluid, pus, or blood to collect in the costodiaphragmatic recesses.
+On X-rays, this produces "blunting" of the costophrenic angles."

 During quiet respiration, there is about a two-rib gap between the inferior border of the lung and the inferior most extent of the costodiaphragmatic recess.
 Why would this be important information to the clinician?